Aichi B7A Ryūsei: Design and development

-The B7A Ryūsei (originally designated AM-23 by Aichi) was designed in response to a 1941 16-Shi requirement issued by the Imperial Japanese Navy Air Service for a carrier attack bomber that would replace both the Nakajima B6N Tenzan torpedo plane and the Yokosuka D4Y Suisei dive bomber in IJN service.
+The B7A Ryūsei (Internally designated AM-23 by Aichi) was designed in response to a 1941 16-Shi requirement issued by the Imperial Japanese Navy Air Service (IJNAS) for a carrier attack bomber that would replace both the Nakajima B6N Tenzan torpedo plane and the Yokosuka D4Y Suisei dive bomber in IJNAS service.
 It was intended for use aboard a new generation of Taihō-class carriers, the first of which was laid down in July 1941.
 Because the deck elevators on the Taihōs had a larger square area than those of older Japanese carriers, the longstanding maximum limit of 11 m on carrier aircraft length could now be lifted.
+A key objective of the requirement was to extend the reach of Japanese carrier-borne attack aircraft, which was reasoned to increase the survivability of the IJN's carriers as a result of being able to maintain greater distance from enemy forces.

-Chief Engineer Toshio Ozaki (name often seen as Norio Ozaki, but this is incorrect because the Kanji for both first names are the same and often confused) chose a mid-wing arrangement for the B7A to provide for an internal bomb-bay and to ensure enough clearance for the plane's 3.5 m four-bladed propeller.
+The B7A featured all-metal construction, save for the fabric coverings of the flight control surfaces.
+Chief Engineer Toshio Ozaki opted for a mid-wing arrangement for the B7A to provide for an internal bomb bay and to ensure enough clearance for the aircraft's 3.5 m four-bladed propeller.
 This in turn necessitated the adoption of an inverted gull wing, similar to the F4U Corsair, in order to shorten the length of the main landing gear.
-The wing featured extendable ailerons with a ten-degree range of deflection, enabling them to act as auxiliary flaps.
-Dive brakes were fitted underneath just outboard of the fuselage.
-The B7A's outer wing panels were designed to fold upwards hydraulically for carrier stowage, reducing its overall span from 14.4 m to approximately 7.9 m.
+This wing featured extendable ailerons with a ten-degree range of deflection, enabling them to act as auxiliary flaps.
+Furthermore, dive brakes were fitted underneath just outboard of the fuselage.
+The outer portion of the wings could be hydraulically folded upwards for more compact stowage onboard ship, reducing its overall span from 14.4 m to approximately 7.9 m.